mollyamay/Dynamic-Adaptive-Scattering-Compensation-Holography/README.md

 -) SLM with N^2 pixels, conjugated to the objective pupil and phase scatterer -) 2D fluorescent sample; structure can be chosen ("layer", "bead" (a single pixel is fluorescent) or multiple beads at random positions in the focal plane)

+Python File:

+This file simulates the basic working principle of DASH usign Python version 3.9.0, instructions can be found at www.python.org.
+Installation time is generally less than five minutes.

+In the simulation, a random phase scatterer is assumed, which is optically in the same plane ("conjugate") as the correction device (SLM).
+To run the simulation, just execute the entire Python file.
+Execution should take less than 1 minute and the behavior shown in Fig. 1a of the paper will automatically be plotted.
+If desired, some parameters can be changed in the section "user parameters".